What is peripheral neuropathy?

 - organ failure

-Chemotherapy drugs are systemic treatments that spread all throughout your body.
+Chemotherapy drugs are systemic treatments — that is, they affect your entire body.
 These powerful medications can take a toll, and some can damage your peripheral nervous system.

 It’s hard to say exactly what causes CIPN since each chemotherapy drug is different, as is each person who receives treatment.